-6.2.3 Prior to construction, and based on any additional refinement of the peat model that is possible, and further detailed design, the OPMP shall be refined by the Contractor in consultation with SEPA, SNH and CNPA as necessary.
-This will become the construction-stage Peat Management Plan (PMP) and shall include as a minimum, refinement of estimated volumes of peat that will be excavated, details of where and how excavated peat will be used in re-instatement, landscaping, habitat restoration or other ways, and details/ method statements related to its excavation, storage, transportation, handling and monitoring for doing so.
+6.2.2 Prior to construction, and based on any additional refinement of the peat model that is possible, and further detailed design, the OPMP shall be refined by the Contractor in consultation with SEPA, SNH and CNPA as necessary.
+This will become the construction-stage Peat Management Plan (PMP) and shall include as a minimum, refinement of estimated volumes of peaty soil, topsoil and peat that will be excavated, details of where and how these will be used in landscaping, habitat re-instatement or other ways, and details/ method statements related to their excavation, storage, transportation, handling and monitoring for doing so.